bhargavdas99/Location-Aware-Load-Origination-Using-GoRules-India-/Readme.md

 ---

-## Notes

-* All rules and configurations are now **DB-driven**, including credit score parameters and risk rules.
+## Processing Flow (High Level)

+1. API receives loan request
+2. DB-backed rules and configs are loaded
+3. Credit score is calculated
+4. Input is prepared for GoRules engine
-* GoRules engine evaluates JSON-based rules.
+5. GoRules evaluates approval decision
-* Alembic is used for database schema migrations and data seeding.

----
+6. Risk level is determined
+7. Post-approval workflows are triggered (if applicable)
+8. Final response is returned